AlmasB/CI517/lectures/lecture8/PITCHME.md

 ### Lecture 8 - Audio subsystem

+> "A computer lets you make more mistakes faster than any invention in human history." - Mitch Radcliffe

 - how do we store sound effects and music?
-- how we can play these stored audio files?
+- how can we play these stored audio files?
 - how can we implement positional sound?

 ---